FOUNDERS

 Aaron Selissen

-Selissen’s performance career has taken him across the US and abroad.
-He worked with Dance Kaleidoscope and Ballet Internationale of Indianapolis.
-He has performed with the Martha Graham Ensemble, Carolyn Dorfman Dance Company, and Isabel Gotzkowsky and Friends, among many others.
+Selissen has worked with Dance Kaleidoscope and Ballet Internationale of Indianapolis.
+He has performed with the Martha Graham Ensemble, Carolyn Dorfman Dance Company, and Isabel Gotzkowsky and Friends, among others.
 He was a member of the Limón Dance Company from 2010 to 2016 and can currently be seen performing with Janis Brenner & Dancers (since 2007).